GabriFila/app-sagra-pesto/README.md

 #### domain/login

 - [ ] LoginPage
-  - [ ] LoginDialog
-  - [ ] RegisterDialog

 LoginPage

 - if user is logged in redirect to home
-- else
-  - notLoggedIn messagge
-  - loginButton to trigger LoginDialog
-  - registerButton to trigger RegisterDialog

-LoginDialog

 - state = loginError (false)
 - fields: email and password
-- on login if user redirect to home
+- if loginError show message under form
 - _LAST_ on login if user has at least a role redirect to role page else to home
-- if loginError show message under form

 #### domain/register

-RegisterDialog
+- [ ] RegisterPage

+RegisterPage

+- if user is logged in redirect to home
 - state = registerError (false)
-- fields: email, password, confirm password, name
+- fields: name, email, password, confirm password
 - on register if user redirect to home
-- _LAST_ on register if user has at least a role redirect to role page else to home- if registerError show message under form
+- if registerError show message under form

 <div style="page-break-after: always;"></div>